lmammino/loige.co/astro/src/content/posts/2017-06-19_using-lets-encrypt-and-certbot-to-automate-the-creation-of-certificates-for-openvpn/index.md

   - terraform
   - security
   - aws
+description: This post explains how to use Let's Encrypt and Certbot to automatically generate and renew SSL certificates for OpenVPN.
+It provides a complete Terraform setup as a practical example.
 ---

 Recently at [Planet 9 Energy](https://planet9energy.com), I had to setup a VPN access to secure some of our internal services.
 One of the requirements was to make the provisioning easy to reproduce over multiple environments, so we ended up playing a bit with Terraform, while obviously adopting OpenVPN for the VPN server.